Diversity in College is Important

 Diversity can be somewhat of a buzzword among both college admissions officers and students.
 What does it mean to you?

-Largely speaking, diversity is the word we use to describe a mixture of people and ideas, and the traditions, belief cultures and systems that come with them.
+Broadly speaking, diversity is the word we use to describe a mixture of people and ideas, and the traditions, belief systems and cultures that come with them.

-How does this translate to the university experience?
+How does this translate to the college experience?

-Explore Ethnic Diversity at Duke
+Take a Deeper Look at Ethnic Diversity at Duke

-Equal Balance of Male and Female Students
+Good Balance of Male and Female Students

 If you feel more comfortable on a campus with a nice mix of males and females, this may be the school for you.

 At Duke University, the male to female student ratio is far above the national average of about 40:60 with a student body that is equally balanced.